hedone21/gO-Os/README.md

-# g/OS
+# gO-Os
-OS for studing purpose
+Extremely very small operating system

 ## Compile
 Compile is easy.
 If you have as (GNU Assembler), just run command below.